N31479/Dynamic-TLN-of-RBH/README.md

 2. `bardeen_shell_eft_comparison.py`
    Compares the direct test-tensor response with the renormalized shell-EFT response for the Bardeen geometry in the low-frequency regime.

 The paper also discusses Hayward and Fan--Wang geometries and additional coupled-response sectors.
-Those calculations are not claimed to be included in this repository unless explicitly added later.
+Those computations can be implemented analogously by replacing the Bardeen metric functions and matter-sector coefficients with the corresponding background quantities.

 ## Requirements